• About

 Why Green Remodeling?

-I’ve been following the green building industry for over a decade now, and boy, things have come a long way.
+I’ve been following the green building industry for over 15 years, and boy, things have come a long way.
 When we started renovating our 100-year-old house in 2002, few “green” products were available locally, and far less had been written about the toxins common in many building supplies.
 I used lots of polyurethane and stinky paint that I would never consider using again knowing what I’ve learned since.

 Unfortunately, most of these potentially hazardous products remain the norm in the building trade, and many people remain unaware of the risks or of the non-toxic alternatives available.
 Maybe you’re one of them.
 I hope these green remodeling tips and resources help you make healthier decisions in your next building project.